 The 401k Loan May Have Benefits, but it Isn’t Without Pitfalls

-In an ideal world we’d leave our retirement plans alone and rely on our emergency fund in a time of need.
+In an ideal world we’d leave our retirement plans alone, rely on our emergency fund in a time of need, and continue adding the maximum 401k contribution.
 But let’s face it, life happens.
 As much as we try to plan ahead and put money aside for that very reason there are times when that just isn’t possible or those funds aren’t sufficient to cover a major crisis.
-So, having the ability to tap into your 401(k) a little early may be your saving grace.
+So, having the ability to tap into your 401k a little early may be your saving grace.
 Unfortunately, it isn’t all sunshine and rainbows.
-Taking a loan against your 401(k) may have devastating consequences if you’re not careful and the decision to borrow from your retirement nest egg should not be taken lightly.
+Taking a loan against your 401k may have devastating consequences if you’re not careful and the decision to borrow from your retirement nest egg should not be taken lightly.

 401k Loan Basics